LHencn/LHencn/README.md

-### Hi there 👋
+- 👋 Hi, I'm @LHencn
+- 👀 I’m interested in solving artificial intelligence problems by pragmatic and efficient ways.
+I am also interesting in how to make AI models more robust and explainable.
+- 🌱 I’m currently learning deep learning and reinforcement learning.
+- 📫 How to reach me you can send me email: liuhengchun_1@163.com

 <!--
 **LHencn/LHencn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+**Here are some ideas to get you started:
+- 👋 Hi, I'm @LHencn
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...